Concerns and Complaints

 - Ministry of Health: Community Care Licensing Complaints

-The Seniors Health Care Support Line allows seniors and their families, or other concerned individuals in their lives, to report concerns about their care.
+The seniors advocate information and referral line allows seniors and their families, or other concerned individuals in their lives, to report concerns about their care.
 The toll-free phone line is available Monday-Friday from 8:30 a.m. to 4:30 p.m. by calling:

 - 1-877-952-3181 outside Victoria, BC